Azure/azure-quickstart-templates/301-jenkins-vmss-blue-green/README.md

    az network lb rule update --resource-group "$resource_group" --lb-name "$lb_name" --name tomcat --backend-pool-name green-bepool
    ```

-1. Further test to ensure that the production endpoint works with green environment.
+1. Further test to ensure that the production endpoint works with the green environment.

    ```bash
    echo "Visit http://$ip"
    ```

-1. Now blue environment is the stage environment and we can prepare for the next deployment on blue.
+1. Now the blue environment is the stage environment and we can prepare for the next deployment on blue.